What you need to know about the Space Sector Skills Survey report

 How many space companies are looking to recruit?

 Size & Health 2018 found that 68% of UK space sector organisations expected to be hiring and that about 40% found staff recruitment a major barrier to their growth.
-Size and Health 2020 should be out later this year to give us some updated figures on this.
+Size & Health 2020 should be out later this year to give us some updated figures on this.

 The Skills Survey sees very similar numbers with well over two thirds of businesses looking to recruit staff with specialised space (average 71%) or transferable skills (83%).
-Two things stand out here, the first is that the highest demand for both types of skills comes from satellite operators (83% space, 97% transferable compares to 67% and 83% for component manufacturers), and the second is that demand for transferable skills is consistently higher than demand for space specialist skills, to the tune of about 15 percentage points across the upstream sector (it’s only 3pp in the downstream) [fig. 8, p.
+Two things stand out here, the first is that the highest demand for both types of skills comes from satellite operators (83% space, 97% transferable compared to 67% and 83% for component manufacturers), and the second is that demand for transferable skills is consistently higher than demand for space specialist skills, to the tune of about 15 percentage points across the upstream sector (it’s only 3pp in the downstream) [fig. 8, p.
 21].

 This compares to about 46% of employers nationally, so the space sector is a lot keener on recruiting than the rest of the country (and this was pre-COVID).